 Disclaimer: These are our opinions.
 I would expect other people to have different opinions and priorities.

-It seemed very walkable, easy to access everything you could possibly want., well connected to the metro and buses.
-It is more touristy.
-That would probably get annoying in the summer.
+Porto is absolutely charming.
+We stayed near the historical center.
+I liked the area from the center to Bonfim quite a bit.
+It seemed very walkable, easy to access everything you could possibly want, and it is well connected to the metro and buses.
+It is a more touristy area, and that would probably get annoying in the summer.

 He showed me a photo of the street his shop was on from Google Earth.